Paravar: Arrival of the Portuguese and Catholicism

 Violence had not been completely removed from Paravar society, despite the Portuguese intervention.
 There were a series of bloody skirmishes involving the Badage tribe, raiding from the neighbouring area of Madura in the ongoing struggle between the rajahs.
 Some of the Portuguese protectors themselves were involved in duplicitous dealings with such tribes, or simply took advantage of the mayhem to make personal gains.
 Xavier intervened on several occasions in an attempt to right these wrongs and in March 1544 wrote a letter stating that the behaviour of the Portuguese was in fact the biggest hurdle he faced in promoting the Catholic message.
 In 1545 he wrote that "I have never ceased wondering at the number of new inflexions they have added to the conjugation of the verb to rob."
 He left India some time in the late 1540s or early 1550s but the precise year is disputed.
-There is at least one source who believes that he briefly visited again in 1548, when he was paraded through Tuticorin by the Paravars.
+There is at least one source which believes that Francis Xavier briefly visited again in 1548, when he was paraded through Tuticorin by the Paravars.
 It has been suggested that his status among the Paravars was one of "cult worship".
 There is a shrine to him, in a cave, which is still venerated today as the place they believe to have been his principal residence during his time among them.